-A huge drawback of KdenLive is that it’s not as stable as other professional video editors.
-An amazing alternative to KdenLive for Ubuntu is Lightworks which is an award-winning, cross-platform professional video editing tool.
-Offering features such as timeline editing, drag and drop support and a variety of audio and video effects make it a very popular choice among video editors.
+Lightworks is an award-winning, cross-platform professional video editing tool and an alternative for KdenLive.
+Lightworks offers features such as timeline editing, drag and drop support, and a variety of audio and video effects, thus making it a very popular choice among video editors.

-Lightworks is available in two versions – Lightworks free and Lightworks pro (paid).
-The latter can support multiple formats and resolutions, along with timeline rending and many more features.
+Lightworks is available in two versions – Lightworks Free and Lightworks Pro (paid).
+The latter can support multiple formats and resolutions, along with timeline rendering and many more features.
 Unfortunately, Lightworks is not open-source.